DecisionToolkit/dsntk-book/src/user-guide/installation.md

 Binary version of ^dsntk may be obtained in the following ways:
 - downloaded directly from [GitHub releases](https://github.com/dsntk/dsntk-rs/releases), or
-- built and installed from source using [Cargo](https://crates.io/crates/dsntk).
+- built and installed from source using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ## Downloading ^dsntk from released versions

 - Head to [GitHub releases](https://github.com/dsntk/dsntk-rs/releases).
-- Expand _Assets_ in selected release version.
+- Expand the **Assets** section in selected release version.
-- Download the binary of your choice, according to the operating system you use.
+- Download the binary of your choice, according to the operating system you need.

-> ^hint Names of released binary files contain operating system name and version number.
+> ^hint  Names of released binary files contain version number and operating system name
-> To proceed with examples presented in this book, just rename the downloaded binaries to:
+> like **^dsntk-small-^dsntk-ver-linux-musl-x86_64**.
+To proceed with the examples presented
+> in this book, just rename the downloaded binary to:
-> - **dsntk** for Linux™ and macOS™, or
+> - **dsntk** for Linux and macOS
-> - **dsntk.exe** for Windows®.
+> - **dsntk.exe** for Windows.

 ## Installing ^dsntk using Cargo